MISTLab/BuzzKH4/README.md

 cmake -DCMAKE_TOOLCHAIN_FILE=cmake/TargetKheperaIV.cmake ../src/
 ```

-4. Assuming everything is compiled without errors, update.sh can be used to deploy the necessary binaries to a Khepera robot, assuming that the folder strcture is given as (~/khepera-proper/):
+4. Assuming everything is compiled without errors, scripts/update.sh can be used to deploy the necessary binaries to a Khepera robot, assuming that the folder strcture is given as (~/khepera-proper/):

 ```
 .